Trump news spreads faster than reporters can verify | Taiwan News

 PASADENA, Calif.
-(AP) — The spread of a report about supposed damaging information about President-elect Donald Trump collected by Russia became a public test of journalistic standards, but burst into public consciousness even as those standards were being debated.
+(AP) — The spread of a report about supposed damaging information about President-elect Donald Trump collected by Russia became a public test of journalistic standards Tuesday but burst into public consciousness even as those standards were being debated.

 Most news organizations, including The Associated Press, held back on the specific allegations because they had not been substantiated.
 "Even Donald Trump deserves journalistic fairness," tweeted David Corn, Washington bureau chief of Mother Jones.